rodneyshupe/Cookbook/Recipes/Sides/SauteedSpinach.rst

 Directions
 ----------

-1. In a large, wide pot or Dutch oven, heat the oil over medium-high flame and saute the optional chopped shallot until soft, about three minutes.
-   Add the garlic for the last minute (so it becomes fragrant and slightly browned, but doesn't burn).
+1. Heat the oil in a large, wide pot or Dutch oven over medium-high, then saute the optional shallot until soft, about three minutes.
+Add the garlic for the last minute; you want it fragrant and lightly browned, not burnt.
-2. Add as much of the spinach that will fit in the pot and occasionally toss with tongs.
-As it wilts down, keep adding more until the entire bag is used up.
-This should take about two minutes.
+2. Add as much spinach as fits and toss now and then with tongs.
+As it wilts, keep adding more until the whole bag is in.
+About two minutes.
-3. Turn the heat to high, and cook the spinach for another minute or so, stirring continuously, until the spinach is wilted and well sauteed.
-Mix in the salt and pepper.
+3. Crank the heat to high and cook another minute or so, stirring constantly, until the spinach is wilted and well sauteed.
+Stir in the salt and pepper.
-4. Taste, and season with additional salt and pepper as needed.
-You can also add a squeeze of fresh lemon juice to brighten it up (start with one tablespoon and increase from there) and some crushed red pepper flakes for heat.
+4. Taste and adjust with more salt and pepper as needed.
+Brighten it with a squeeze of fresh lemon juice if you like (start with one tablespoon and go from there) and add crushed red pepper flakes for heat.